 Traditional banking industry did not benefit low-income people in ways that improved their living conditions and stimulated economy at the grassroots level.
-Over the years, a paradigm shift has taken place in the financial industry with the emergence of microfinancing, targeting marginalized low-income people in the society, who have become successful storytellers in the contemporary entrepreneurial Consequently, arena. global figures on Microfinance (MF) revealed that at the end of 2017, "MFIs were able to reach an estimated number of 139 million low-income and underserved clients with a total estimated loan portfolio of 114 billion dollars" (Microfinance Barometer, 2018).
+Over the years, a paradigm shift has taken place in the financial industry with the emergence of microfinancing, targeting marginalized low-income people in the society, who have become successful storytellers in the contemporary entrepreneurial arena.
+Consequently, global figures on Microfinance (MF) revealed that at the end of 2017, "MFIs were able to reach an estimated number of 139 million low-income and underserved clients with a total estimated loan portfolio of 114 billion dollars" (Microfinance Barometer, 2018).

 Schreiner and Colombet (2001) defined "MF as the attempt to improve access to small deposits and small loans for poor households neglected by banks".
-United Nations broadly defined "MF as the provision of small-scale financial services such as savings, credit and other basic financial services to poor and low-income people" (Moro Visconti, 2012).
-It was discussed in the Sri Lankan context that "MF is to provide financial services to low-income and their microearners enterprises" (Premaratne.
-Senanayahe Warnasuriya, and 2012).
-Further, the United Nations refers to the term "Microfinance Institution" broader to а "The range perspective. of organizations dedicated to providing mentioned above services includes and nongovernmental organizations, credit unions. cooperatives, private banks. commercial non-bank financial institutions and parts of State-owned banks" (Moro Visconti, 2012).
-Based on the previous studies, there were many roles played by the MFIs such as alleviating poverty, women empowerment, entrepreneurial development (Simanowitz, 2001; Johnson & Rogaly, 1997: Mosedale, 2003).
-In addition, it is observed, "MFIs contribute for developing entrepreneurs in Sri Lanka. especially women entrepreneurs" (Bernard, Kevin & Khin, 2017).
+United Nations broadly defined "MF as the provision of smallscale financial services such as savings, credit and other basic financial services to poor and lowincome people" (Moro Visconti, 2012).
+It was discussed in the Sri Lankan context that "MF is to provide financial services to low-income earners and their micro-enterprises" Senanayahe (Premaratne, and Warnasuriya, 2012).
+Further, the United Nations refers to the term "Microfinance Institution" to а broader perspective.
+"The range of organizations dedicated to providing mentioned above services and includes non-governmental organizations, credit unions. cooperatives, private commercial banks, non-bank financial institutions and parts of State-owned banks" (Moro Visconti, 2012).
+Based on the previous studies, there were many roles played by the MFIs such as alleviating poverty, women empowerment, entrepreneurial (Simanowitz, development 2001: Johnson & Rogaly, 1997; Mosedale, 2003).
+In addition, it is observed, "MFIs contribute for developing entrepreneurs in Sri Lanka, especially women entrepreneurs" (Bernard, Kevin & Khin, 2017).

-Although this concept is seeds of MF movement in Sri Lanka and was first planted through the Corporative Societies, dated back in the early 1900s and was formalized in 1911 through the Corporative Societies Ordinance (Senanayake, 2003) still it needs massive development.
-Microlending without collateral is rarely available in the banking sector, except for governmentsponsored programmes where that collateral requirement has been waived off.
+Although this concept is seeds of MF movement in Sri Lanka and was first planted through the Corporative Societies, dated back in the early 1900s and was formalized in 1911 through the Corporative Societies Ordinance (Senanayake, 2003) still it massive development. needs Microlending without collateral is rarely available in the banking sector, except for government-sponsored programmes where that collateral requirement has been waived off.
 Most banks provide the state-backed subsidized MF through special projects.
-However, "in the recent past a large number of new entrants with different legal identities especially non-banking finance companies and even the their special banks through programmes, entered to the Sri Lankan microfinance industry creating a serious competition in the market more than ever before" (Microfinance Review, 2013).
+However, "in the recent past a large number of new entrants with different legal identities especially non-banking finance companies and even the banks through their special programmes, entered to the Sri Lankan microfinance industry creating a serious competition in the market more than ever before" (Microfinance Review, 2013).
 It is evidenced that numerous factors could have been affected on the above tendency of encouraging the private sector to invest in MF business.
-Currently, MF industry in Sri Lanka has reached to an advanced stage and the recent Microfinance Review Report of Lanka Microfinance Practitioners'

-Association (LMFPA) revealed that 'during the reporting period, most of the member MFIs of LMFPA have paid significant attention and concentrated effort on their triple bottom line which includes economic, social and environmental effects" (Microfinance Review, 2013).
-In the meantime, some people argued "Community-based that entrepreneur projects have been advocated as a potential approach to alleviating extreme poverty as they provide opportunities for income generation and capacity enhancement" (Julian & Emmanuel, 2014).
+Currently, MF industry in Sri Lanka has reached to an advanced stage and the recent Microfinance Review Microfinance Report of Lanka Practitioners' Association (LMFPA) revealed that 'during the reporting period, most of the member MFIs of LMFPA significant have paid attention and concentrated effort on their triple bottom line which includes economic, social and environmental effects" (Microfinance Review.
+2013).
+In the meantime, some people "Community-based that argued have entrepreneur projects been advocated as a potential approach to alleviating extreme poverty as they provide opportunities for income generation and capacity enhancement" (Julian & Emmanuel, 2014).